esh/edomame/README.markdown

 #Introduction
 I am currently using latte to power <http://www.edomame.com>, my personal website.
-Its a simple picture blog that I can update via email or it's REST interface.
-The site also has automatic redeployment from github using service hooks.
+To post a picture, I email the picture to my website.
+I can also do this programatically using it's REST interface.

+Pushing out new code is competely automated.
+I push my changes to github where it invokes the site's redeploy script using github service hooks.
+The script will run a suite of unit tests and if the tests pass, will push the new code to the live site.

 #Dependencies
 * \*nix OS